freewarelovers/PasswordGenerator/README.md

-# Password-Generator
+# Password Generator

-A JavaScript tool to create strong random passwords
+A JavaScript tool to create random and strong passwords.

+Discover the live version of the password generator at **[passwordgenerator.top](https://passwordgenerator.top/)**.